lotusatease/ifosslawbook/src/50-France.markdown

 -   CA Paris, 16 September 2009, RG n° 01/24298, SA EDU 4 c/ Association
     AFPA

+[^france_bio1]: *Fabrice Perbost (France) is a partner in the Paris office of Kahn & Associés.
+Fabrice advises companies in the field of intellectual property and technologies, particularly as regards private and public contracts.
+In the course of his activity, Fabrice has developed a specific expertise in the Open Source model.
+Fabrice is a member of several IP/IT working groups such as ITechLaw (International Technology Law Association) and also a lecturer at two Paris universities. <http://www.kahnlaw.com/en>*

+[^france_bio2]: *Alan Walter (France) specialises in intellectual property and technologies.
+He provides legal assistance in both advice and litigation in several fields like software industry (in particular Open Source matters), Internet & innovative technologies regulation, IP, and privacy and data protection. <alan.walter@runbox.com>*

 [^france_1]: Cass.
 Ass.plén., March 1986,: JCP G 1986, II, 20631; Cass.
 Civ.
     1ère, 16 April 1991,: JCP G 1991, II, 21770.